damianwollny/kms_four/README.md

 # kms_four

 TO DO:
-- finish game loop (let user decide difficulty)
-- if user makes wrong choice: show the correct one
 - make pretty
 - add explanatory example on top
+- if user makes wrong choice: show the correct one